lmcrean/Hoverboard/README.md

 - peer feedback
 *need to see how chat function in action
 - quick teacher grading *needs to see how function is better.
-- Why you should claim your Free Trial
+- Why you should claim your Free Trial *directs to page*
-*directs to page

 #### Book your Free Trial:

-*needs to be easy to read and use
 - essential details: name, address, school.
 - how did you find out about our product?

 #### Future features to include

-**Home Page/ after Hoverboard's mission, more educational info about the need for VLE's/ paperless schools
+*Home Page/ after Hoverboard's mission, more educational info about the need for VLE's/ paperless schools*

-- persuasive statistics
+*persuasive statistics*

-- advantages of paperless schools
+*advantages of paperless schools*

-- visualise the BEFORE and AFTER difference with img slider
+*visualise the BEFORE and AFTER customer experience with img slider*

-**After form 1 add Form 2 collects:
-- if someone recommended then who?
-- when you'd like to start using the product (Month)
-- when is a good time to talk?
+*PHP database*

 ## Initial Research
 [see full documentation of initial research here](https://github.com/lmcrean/Hoverboard/wiki/Initial-Research)